-The aim of the NHMRC Postgraduate Scholarships (PGS) scheme is to support outstanding health and medical graduates early in their career so that they can be trained to conduct research that is internationally competitive and to develop a capacity for original independent research within Australia.
+It aims to support these outstanding health and medical graduates early in their career so they can be trained to conduct research that is internationally competitive and develop a capacity for original independent research within Australia.

-Applicants who are not yet registered in RGMS should contact the Research Help Centre (RHC) at email@example.com for more information.
+Applicants who are not yet registered on RGMS, should contact the Research Help Centre at email@example.com for more information.

-A complete PGS application consists of:
+A complete Postgraduate Scholarships application consists of:

-- The relevant information in your RGMS Profile and CV.
+- The relevant information in your RGMS profile and CV

 Prior to submission, applicants are to ensure they: